marklar/searchzy/README.md

 Its contents should look like this:

+    api-key:
     mongo-db:
         host: 127.0.0.1
         port: 27017
+        username:
+        password:
         db-name: centzy_web_production
     elastic-search:
         host: 127.0.0.1
         port: 9300
         cluster-name: elasticsearch_something

-Except that some of the values will need to change.
+Except that some of the values will need to add (e.g.: api-key) or change.

 In particular, you need to find out your ElasticSearch's cluster name.
 Retrieve it via ElasticSearch's REST API, thus: